ibmo96/triangle-challenge/README.md

 # Solution

+## Shape abstract class
+The decision to create a Shape abstract class was to provide some functionality for extending the API with more shapes in the future.
+For now, the only method i would want in all shapes the **`getArea()`**, which is also an abstract class, leavning the implementation for the concrete class.

 ## Static factory method vs public constructor

 1. Factory methods for the construction of new Triangles provide a better naming convention.
 They will describe exactly what is needed for the construction of a Triangle, so for a future implementation, one cound create a factory construction method **`createWithAngles(...)`** instead of **`createWithLengths(...)`**.